 The A Paris Travel Blog

-My company, A Paris Travel offers tours in France and Britain.
-My goal in these pages is to share my thoughts and ideas on traveling in France and Britain, the places where I arrange tours and other travel services.
+My company, A Paris Travel specializes in arranging tours in France and Britain.
+I also arrange tours in the Republic of Ireland, Holland, Belgium, and Switzerland.
+My goal in these pages is to share my thoughts and ideas on traveling in France and Britain, and the other European countries where I arrange tours and other travel services.

 Heroes and Heroines